adamkirchel/FYP_submission/README.md

 3) 'GenData.m' - This is used to create synthetic data using strategies proposed in the project report.

+Note: Synthetic data is not included.
+Data either has to be generate using 'GenData.m' or collected from the machine.

 C) For machine learning architecture:

 1) Open 'ml_architecture' folder